toonMarty/alx-backend/0x02-i18n/README.md

 # 1. Basic Babel setup
 Installing the Babel Flask extension
 Instantiating the Babel object in our app and storing it in a module level variable

+# 2. Get locale from request
+A get_locale function with the babel.localeselector decorator.